-Lead a discussion about the shellfish industry and its effects on the environment and the economy.
-Questions to consider include: How does it affect everyone, even those not living in a coastal community?
-How can sustainable fishing practices and replanting of kelp forests be a win for many, even those who are inland?
+Lead a discussion about the livestock industry and its effects on the environment and the economy.
+Questions to consider include: How does it affect everyone, even those not living near livestock?
+How can seaweed be beneficial for many, even to other communities?
 How does this topic affect your community directly or indirectly?